-Endemic tribal warfare, drought, disease, poverty – they are all major concerns to the 4.7 million people of Somalia, but not compared with the certain knowledge that, even as the tournament starts, the winner of the Mens Singles at Wimbledon will not be a Somali.
-No Somali has ever qualified since Wimbledon began in 1882.
+Endemic tribal warfare, drought, disease, poverty – they are all major concerns to the 4.7 million people of Somalia, but not compared with the certain knowledge that, even as the tournament starts, the winner of the Mens’ Singles at Wimbledon will not be a Somali.
+No Somali has ever qualified for Wimbledon since it began in 1882.

-With current number one Hussein Daoud ranked 78,965 and both of the two courts in Somalia given over to grazing goats, the outlook appears grim but Tariri, an incurable optimist, says sometimes he can almost smell the strawberries and cream.
+With current number one Hussein Daoud ranked 78,965 and both of the two courts in Mogadishu given over to grazing goats, the outlook appears grim. however, Tariri, an incurable optimist, said that sometimes he can almost smell the strawberries and cream.

 ‘It only takes one special player to end the national hurt,’ he says.
 ‘We did actually have a woman in the top 1,000 a few years ago, but of course we had to stone her to death for wearing a short white skirt in public.’